flwr-venus/ggstFaceCards/README.md

 # ggstFaceCards
 A Balatro face cards skin texture featuring Guilty Gear: Strive characters.
+Uses the DeckSkinsLite mod!

 ## How to Install